YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 A Material is also automatically generated as a subasset of the Shader Graph.
 You can assign it directly to an object in your scene.
 Modifying a property from the Blackboard on the Shader Graph will update this material in real time, which allows for quick visualization in the scene.

+### properties
+You can also use properties to alter your shader's appearance.
+Properties are options that are visible from the Material's Inspector, which lets others change settings in your shader without the need to open the Shader Graph.

+To create a new property, use the **Add (+)** button on the top right corner of the Blackboard, and select the type of property to create.

+This adds a new property in the Blackboard with the following options in the Node Settings tab of the Graph Inspector when the property is selected.

+There are two ways to reference a property in your graph(create a node from property):

+- Drag the property from the Blackboard onto the graph.
+- Right-click and select Create Node.
+The property is listed in the Properties category.

+Convert a node to property:

+Some nodes can be converted to property and show on blackboard.
+If you create a node which is in the proprty list, you can right click the node and select **Convert to > Property**.

 ### Node library
 Right-click the node and select **"Open documentation or F1"**, to see documentation about the slected node in Node library.